Blaydon: Economy

 Once the powerhouse of the Industrial Revolution in Gateshead, Blaydon's traditional industry was coal mining.
 However, since the decline of mining in the 1950s and 1960s, the economy has diversified.
 As well as a small number of commuting professionals, residents of Blaydon are often involved in engineering and manufacturing with many businesses operating from premises in Blaydon Haughs (or 'The Spike'), on the banks of the River Tyne.

 Blaydon was for a time the head office of Associated Cooperative Creameries (later renamed ACC then ACC Milk).
 ACC Milk was sold to Dairy Farmers of Britain in 2004.
 On 3 June 2009, Dairy Farmers of Britain went into receivership and the dairy in Chainbridge Road closed shortly afterwards with the loss of 300 jobs.
 In 2010 the dairy was acquired by Medina Dairies and reopened, but closed again just a year later.

 Blaydon has a shopping centre, known locally as the precinct.
-A brutalist 1970s creation, it contains the town's major shops including newsagents, Greggs, Costa, Iceland (supermarket), B & M, Blaydon Carpets and Furnishings, Ladbrokes, Superdrug, Boots (chemist), Boyes and, at the nearby car park, a McDonald's.
-There are also several food and grocery outlets.
-The precinct underwent redevelopment in 2012–2014, with the installation of a lift, and the demolition of the Geordie Ridley pub to make way for a new Morrison's supermarket, a new day-centre and doctors' surgery, and roof-top parking.
-There is also a Co-op Funeralcare just outside the precinct on Bridge street.
+A brutalist 1970s creation, it contains the town's major shops.
+Blaydon Car Boot Sale takes place every Wednesday between March and October at Blaydon RFC.
 The area underwent a significant programme of housing regeneration between 2009 and 2014 with new developments in progress at High View on the Winlaton-Blaydon border, by the riverside on the site of the former Stella South power station and at Axwell Gardens, near to the existing Axwell Park estate.